-The game is initially quite hard to get to grips with, and playthrough videos were invaluable as there seems a lot to learn before it starts to become second nature, and you will need to look up conditions, skills and new equipment regularly.
-As a solo or two player, i enjoyed the journey of discovery, and as you play you do progress a character storyline, there is a story book too which adds theme and background to certain events and enemies.
-The full game is a long one, we are closer to Mage Knight length here to get near the final showdown, however the enjoyment really is in the journey, and i found great fun in setting myself a shorter objective for instance to free Hathowyr the great owl or defeat Tharanos the rotting treant, and still have an engaging game to play, just reduce the time countdown to a more meaningful number.
-The real joy of the game is the adventure story you are telling yourself, and the writing on event cards you reveal really help to tell it.
+These games are not overly complex, although there is a learning curve to know what you can do in city, shrines or ruins, and there are helpful component boards to refer to.
+It soon becomes second nature, although you will still need to look up conditions, skills and new equipment regularly.
+As a solo or two player game, i really enjoy the journey of discovery, and as you play you will progress a characters storyline and increase their skills.
+The writing on event and quest cards provides theme and there is a nice story book too which adds background to certain events and enemies.
+The full game is a long one, closer to Mage Knight length here to get near the final showdown (although there are quicker variants allowed), however the enjoyment really is in the journey, and i also found great fun in setting myself a shorter objective for instance to free Hathowyr the great owl or defeat Tharanos the rotting treant, and still have an engaging shorter game to play.
+I would have thought writing more bite sized objective scenarios would have been a good move by the developer.

 The artwork and components of the games are excellent, and i loved all the boss monsters with their unique abilities.
 The wipe-able hero boards are nice to use and become a quite addictive element as you chase your next stat upgrade through the game encounters, and the additional extra storybook which adds background theme is a superb touch.
 The real joy of the games are the adventure story you are telling yourself, and the quest or event cards you reveal really help to tell it.
 It is similar in concept to games such as Runebound and Mage Knight, but it also seems much more rpg like when playing.
 Outdoor adventure style games are becoming so good at what they provide for the solo or two player games, they are fast overtaking many dungeon games as my favourites to own.
 The latest new game development is that the publisher is adding storybooks to follow with branching game choices to make while you play.
 This is a great game for solo or two players particularly and just seems to be getting better and better.